chrisvdg/scrumtime/README.md

 * message: The message you want the bot to send
 * api_key: Slack OAuth Access Token
 * schedule: Cron schedule
-    e.g: '0 0 * * 1-5': This send the message every weekday
+    e.g: '0 0 * * 1-5': This send the message every weekday at midnight
     More info https://godoc.org/github.com/robfig/cron

 example: